devnq/governance/code-of-conduct.md

-  or discrimination and/or exclusion based on age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+  or discrimination and/or exclusion based on age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation
 * conduct which is considered unethical or inappropriate by the DevNQ organisers committee
 * conduct which is considered illegal under the laws of the State of